Riddhiman2005/Making-my-Own-Calculator/README.md

 9) $e^x$ values
 10) $x^{-1}$ values
 11) $\pi$ : Puts the value of 3.14
-12) Calculate Sum of n natural numbers
+12) Calculate the Sum of n natural numbers
-13) Calculate Sum of squares of n natural numbers
+13) Calculate the Sum of squares of n natural numbers
-14) Calculate Sum of Cubes of n natural numbers
+14) Calculate the Sum of Cubes of n natural numbers